 On April 13, 2000, we sold 1,500 shares of our 6% cumulative convertible preferred stock plus warrants for a total of 75,000 shares of our common stock to two members of our Board of Directors for \$1,500,000, on terms more favorable to us than we were able to obtain from outside investors.
-The face value of the shares of preferred stock is convertible at the option of the holders into common stock at a current conversion price of \$3.77 per share.
+The face value of the shares of preferred stock is convertible at the option of the holders into common stock at an initial conversion price of \$3.77 per share.
+The conversion price is subject to adjustment upon certain equity transactions, as defined in the applicable agreement.
 The holders of the preferred stock have liquidation rights equal to their original investments plus accrued but unpaid dividends.
 Any unconverted preferred stock will be converted, at the applicable conversion price, on April 13, 2002.
 The warrants expire on April 13, 2005.
 The preferred stock is redeemable in the event of liquidation or change of control of the Company.
 A purchaser could acquire a majority of the voting power of the outstanding stock, without Company approval, thereby triggering a redemption.
 Accordingly, the Company has reclassified the 6% cumulative convertible preferred stock out of permanent equity for all periods presented, in accordance with the transition guidance of EITF D-98.